Ms. Kira’s Experience

 “Learning to Thrive” – first published essay in All the Women in My Family Sing, editor Deborah Santana, Feb 2018

-“To Abide Being A Black Lesbian in Amerikkka”, “Mommy, Is Grandpa in Heaven or in a Grave”in Endangered Species, Enduring Values, editor Shizue Seigel, Apr 2018
+“To Abide Being A Black Lesbian in Amerikkka”, “Mommy, Is Grandpa in Heaven or in a Grave” Endangered Species, Enduring Values, editor Shizue Seigel, Apr 2018

 “Write This Second”, Clear Hearts Roar ~ Sing ~ Shine, editor Kira Allen, Nov 2013